nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 This involves:

 - Resolving the public key from the DID Document.
-- Verify that the header value of `alg` is set to be `PS256`.
+- Verify that the header value of `alg` is set allowed/secure.
-- Verifying the signature on the credential with `PS256` signing algorithm.
+- Verifying the signature on the credential against the signing algorithm in the `alg` header.

 ### 5.5 Check Credential Expiry